daemonraco/toobasic/docs/representations.md

 Yup, "Core Property" :'(

 ## Table Representation
-The second and last thing we need to represent is the table itself, and for that we take a similar action writing a code like the next one and storing it at __ROOTDIR/site/models/representations/PeopleFactory.php__ (sounds wierd to say "people factory", just ignore that fact):
+The second and last thing we need to represent is the table itself, and for that we take a similar action writing a code like the next one and storing it at __ROOTDIR/site/models/representations/PeopleFactory.php__ (sounds weird to say "people factory", just ignore that fact):
 ```php
 <?php
 class PeopleFactory extends \TooBasic\ItemsFactory {